 If you opt for awareness, consideration or conversion objective and want to manually add in content, you will be able to individually select the secondary creative show one at a time.
 This provides you with more control over the order of content and allows you to curate the content yourself rather than having Pinterest generate dynamic ads.

 If you opt to use a catalogue sales objective and sync your collection ad to your product feed, the order of the products shown will change dynamically in order to showcase the creative most relevant to the individual user closer to the top.
 Prices will be shown in the ad in the top left corner followed by the title below so users are familiar with your products and pricing before even leaving Pinterest.

 Shopping ads are the other format in line with catalogue sales objectives in which you can promote your products through your product feed.
 This single image ad format will show your product across feeds and relevant searches.

 Pinterest will use the product data from your feed to show the most relevant products to the audiences you’ve set up or you could use broad targeting and allow Pinterest to optimise towards the audiences it believes will be the most relevant.
 We would also recommend using this ad format for remarketing in order to dynamically show products that the already engaged user has viewed or expressed an interest in.

 In terms of product groups, we would recommend starting out broad with an “all products” catalogue and then gradually breaking down into additional campaigns and ad groups based on initial performance insights.

-Ideas pins are new for the end of 2022 and offer great opportunities to showcase your brand and products.
+Ideas pins offer great opportunities to showcase your brand and products.
 They appear as multiple videos, images and text options in a single pin, similar to Instagram stories but they don’t disappear after 24 hours.

 These are great for how-to videos or demonstrations on using your products and have shown higher engagement rates than more traditional awareness formats in early testing.